npm/policies/disputes.md

    in the email that the current owner can run
    `npm owner add <yourusername> foo` to do so.
 3. After 4 weeks, if the owner has not responded, support will address your request.
-They will use their discretion and you will not automatically get what you requested.
+The ultimate outcome is at their discretion and judgement.

 ## Reasoning

-In 99.9% of cases of disputes, the parties involved have been able to reach an amicable resolution without any major intervention.
+In most disputes, the parties involved have been able to reach an amicable resolution without any major intervention.
 Most people really do want to be reasonable, and are probably not even aware that they're in your way.